Chevy Equinox EV vs Hyundai IONIQ 5 (2026)

 2026 Hyundai IONIQ 5 SE Standard Range

 The electric SUV market has split into two lanes: luxury-leaning EVs above $50k and genuinely affordable ones below it.
-The 2026 Chevy Equinox EV and 2026 Hyundai IONIQ 5 are the two most compelling options in that affordable lane.
-They're not exact rivals, the Equinox EV starts lower and the IONIQ 5 punches higher, but they overlap enough that most buyers consider both.
+The 2026 Chevy Equinox EV and 2026 Hyundai IONIQ 5 are the two I'd put at the top of that affordable lane.
+They're not exact rivals — the Equinox EV starts lower, the IONIQ 5 punches higher — but they overlap enough that nearly everyone shopping one ends up looking at the other.
+So let me put them side by side the way I would for a friend.

 Price and the tax credit picture

-At $38,500 before incentives, the Equinox EV is one of the cheapest ways into an AWD EV crossover in America.
-Post-tariff, it's become even more of a standout: assembled in Orion Township, Michigan, it isn't subject to the 15% import tariff that landed on Korean and European builds in April 2026.
-The IONIQ 5 is assembled in Georgia at Hyundai's new HMGMA plant, which mostly sidesteps the tariff issue, but pricing is still $5,000–$6,000 higher than the Equinox EV at comparable trims.
+At $38,500 before incentives, the Equinox EV is one of the cheapest ways into an AWD EV crossover in America, and post-tariff it's an even bigger standout: it's assembled in Orion Township, Michigan, so it dodges the 15% import tariff that hit Korean and European builds in April 2026.
+The IONIQ 5 is built in Georgia at Hyundai's HMGMA plant, which mostly sidesteps the tariff too, but it still runs $5,000–$6,000 higher at comparable trims.

 Range and real-world charging

-The Equinox EV's 303-mile EPA estimate is excellent for this price point.
-In practice, 260–275 miles in mixed driving is realistic, which handles most weekly driving without anxiety.
+The Equinox EV's 303-mile EPA estimate is excellent for the price.
+In practice I'd plan on 260–275 miles in mixed driving, which covers most people's week without a second thought.

-The IONIQ 5 Standard Range rates 266 miles.
-That's 37 miles less on paper.
-In real use, the gap narrows because the IONIQ 5's 800-volt architecture charges dramatically faster.
-Ten to 80 percent in about 18 minutes at a 350 kW charger.
-The Equinox EV peaks at 150 kW and takes roughly 35 minutes for the same window.
-On a road trip with multiple charging stops, the IONIQ 5 wins the overall trip-time math even with less range.
+The IONIQ 5 Standard Range rates 266 miles — 37 less on paper.
+But the gap shrinks in real life because the 800-volt architecture charges dramatically faster: 10–80% in about 18 minutes at a 350 kW charger, versus roughly 35 minutes for the Equinox EV (which peaks at 150 kW).
+On a road trip with multiple stops, the IONIQ 5 actually wins the total-time math despite the smaller battery.

-For daily use, the Equinox EV's range lead matters more.
+My rule of thumb: for daily driving, the Equinox EV's range lead matters more.
 For road trips, the IONIQ 5's charging speed matters more.

 Interior and cargo

-The interiors reflect different philosophies.
-Chevy built the Equinox EV to feel like a familiar crossover with an EV powertrain.
-The dashboard is conventional, controls are intuitive, and the cargo area is genuinely useful at 57.3 cu ft behind the rear seats.
-If you're coming from a Equinox or Trax, you'll feel at home immediately.
+The two cabins reflect different philosophies.
+Chevy built the Equinox EV to feel like a familiar crossover that happens to be electric — conventional dash, intuitive controls, and a genuinely useful 57.3 cu ft behind the rear seats.
+Coming from an Equinox or Trax, you'll feel at home in five minutes.

-Both have large screens and wireless CarPlay/Android Auto.
-The Equinox EV's 17.7-inch infotainment screen is the bigger of the two and runs GM's Ultifi software, which is clean.
-IONIQ 5's 12.3-inch dual-screen setup (gauge + infotainment) is smaller but equally capable.
+Both have big screens and wireless CarPlay/Android Auto.
+The Equinox EV's 17.7-inch display is the bigger of the two and runs GM's clean Ultifi software; the IONIQ 5's 12.3-inch dual-screen setup is smaller but every bit as capable.

 Driving feel

-Both are torquey and smooth off the line, as all EVs are.
-The Equinox EV is the more car-like of the two: normal driving position, conventional suspension tune, minimal drama.
-It's competent and pleasant.
+Both are torquey and smooth off the line, like every EV.
+The Equinox EV is the more car-like — normal driving position, conventional tune, minimal drama.
+Competent and pleasant.

 The IONIQ 5 feels more intentional.
 The e-GMP platform gives it a lower center of gravity and a slightly more athletic character.
-It's still a comfortable crossover, not a sport car, but it feels more alive than the Equinox EV when you're driving for fun.
+It's still a comfortable crossover, not a sports car, but it feels more alive when you're driving for fun — and I noticed it immediately.

 Which one to buy

-Buy the Equinox EV if: price is the primary consideration, you want more cargo volume, or you mostly charge at home and rarely road trip.
-It's the most practical, affordable EV crossover available right now.
+Buy the Equinox EV if price is the priority, you want more cargo, or you mostly charge at home and rarely road trip.
+It's the most practical, affordable EV crossover on sale right now, and my default pick for a first EV.

-Buy the IONIQ 5 if: road trips matter, 18-minute charging stops sound better than 35-minute ones, or the IONIQ 5's design and interior character is worth the $5,500 premium to you.
+Buy the IONIQ 5 if road trips matter, 18-minute charging stops sound a lot better than 35-minute ones, or the design and interior character are worth the $5,500 premium to you.

-The Equinox EV is the better rational buy.
-The IONIQ 5 is the better EV experience.
-Which one matters to you is the question worth sitting with.
+The honest one-liner: the Equinox EV is the better rational buy, the IONIQ 5 is the better EV experience.
+Which of those you care about more is the question worth sitting with.
+For current numbers, see my EV lease deals for June 2026.

 From the Buying Guide